 You’ll also want to consider a good security plugin for your site.
 Even the smallest of websites can become a target for hackers and bots.
 It will protect your data as well as your visitors.

-Adding a Plugin as an Upload
+Install a Plugin for WordPress as an Upload

 What if you downloaded a plugin from a third-party website?
 If you have the ZIP file available, you can install it without searching the WordPress.org database.